-Generating optimal code is very difficult.
-Therefore one uses heuristics in practice; such heuristics have been described in [3,4,7-9,5].
-This paper does not deal with what these heuristics do exactly, but with lower bounds on the length q of any program (either an optimal program or a program generated by some heuristic).
-The lower bounds will be found by regarding the program as a compressed form of the number n and using results from the theory of information.
+This problem consisting in generating optimal code is very difficult (comp.compilers contributors conjecture that it is NP-complete).
+Therefore one uses heuristics in practice; such heuristics have been described in [3, 4, 7, 8, 9, 5].
+But we are here interested in lower bounds on the length q of any program: either an optimal program or the generated program for any heuristic.
+The idea is the following: we will see the program as a compressed form of the number n and the obvious lower bounds on the (worst or average) length of the compressed data will give us lower bounds on the length q of the program.